robin-carry/kubecon2020/logging-with-ekf/README.md

 `kubectl apply -f kibana.yaml`

-It takes some time for `Kibana` to come up, so use the `watch kubectl get kibana -n logging` command to check till state is green
+It takes some time for `Kibana` to come up, so use the `watch kubectl get kibana -n logging` command to check till state is green.
+Can take up to 2-3mins to start.

 ```
 NAME     HEALTH   NODES   VERSION   AGE